 The provisions of the Freedom of Information and Protection of Privacy Act of British Columbia shall be deemed to be incorporated into this Agreement as if set forth in full herein in writing and shall so apply.

-IN WITNESS WHEREOF the Parties hereto have hereunto affixed their hands through their respective officers on the 15day of farlemble, 2010.
+IN WITNESS WHEREOF the Parties hereto have hereunto affixed their hands through their respective officers on the 31st day of October, 2014.

-BC TRANSIT
+BC TRANSIT COPE, LOCAL 378